 At just under a 2 hours drive from Los Angeles, it’s easy to add Santa Barbara to your California bucket list itinerary!

 I haven’t been to Big Sur since 2006, but I remember it as one of most unforgettable stretches of coastline I have explored anywhere.

 In case you don’t know, Big Sur is a rugged stretch of California’s central coast between Carmel and San Simeon.
 It’s bordered to the east by the Santa Lucia Mountains and the west by the Pacific Ocean, and it’s traversed by narrow 2-lane State Route 1, known for winding turns, seaside cliffs and views of the misty coastline.

-The classic drive through this roughly 90-mile-long stretch of coast along twisting Highway 1 is one of the best things to do in California and offers plenty of highlights like the famous Bixby Bridge, Mcway Falls at Julia Pfeiffer Burns State Park, Limekiln State Park, Pfeiffer Beach, and 17 Mile Drive.
+The classic American scenic drive through this roughly 90-mile-long stretch of coast along twisting Highway 1 is one of the best things to do in California and offers plenty of highlights like the famous Bixby Bridge, Mcway Falls at Julia Pfeiffer Burns State Park, Limekiln State Park, Pfeiffer Beach, Hearst Castle, and 17 Mile Drive.

 A return to Big Sur is definitely on my California bucket list of places to visit in California!

 Presidio Park is one of the best places to visit in San Francisco California.

 This 1,500 acre footprint in the middle of a bustling metropolis is a former military post, and a national historic landmark.

 The Presidio joined the Golden Gate National Recreation Area – one of the worlds largest national parks in an urban setting in 1994 when the army left, and is a major outdoor recreation hub and natural oasis,